MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-config-authentication-web-console.md

 >[!NOTE]
 >When creating the certificate, you must provide the fully qualified domain name (FQDN) of the host and domain name in the **Common name** field to match the address users would enter in their web browser to access the Web console.

+::: moniker range="sc-om-2019"

+1. Ensure that the SSL certificates are installed and configured on the management server.

+2. Add a https binding in the IIS website wherever the operations manager web console is installed.

+3. After completing the above steps, reset the Web site hosting the Operations Manager Web console.

+>[!NOTE]
+> Enable SSL check box in the installer only works if you are using a https binding for the web console.
+For more information, see [How to set up SSL on IIS 7](https://docs.microsoft.com/iis/manage/configuring-security/how-to-set-up-ssl-on-iis).

+::: moniker-end

+::: moniker range="<sc-om-2019"

 1. Use a plain text editor to open the **web.config** in `<PATH>:\Program Files\Microsoft System Center 2016\Operations Manager\WebConsole\WebHost`.
 2. In the `<services>` root element, modify the following in the `<!– Logon Service –>`element: